RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis06.jpeg" alt="Description" width="800">
 </p>

+Something to note: there are four metal wheels, but only two spacers.
+They are distributed as shown in the picture below.

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm